MaterializeInc/materialize/doc/developer/mzworkflows.md

-# Introduction

-This document describes the format and the available facilities for writing Python-based workflows, to be executed by the `mzworkflows` tool.

-Using Python to define workflows and their participating services replaces the previous YAML-based format and is the preferred way to write tests going forward.

-In this document, "workflow" and "test" are used interchangeably.

 # Overview

-Python-based workflows are contained in a file named `mzworkflows.py`.
+Python-based workflows are contained in a file named `mzcompose.py`.
 The file serves three different purposes:

 1. Declare the services that are needed to run the workflows